stoikerty/dev-toolkit/Readme.md

 - pre-rendering
 - creating a build
 - custom webpack config
-- environment variables usage on client
+- use environment variables on client

 ### No CSS by default
 With CSS-in-JS solutions on the rise, it would be unwise to include dependencies for css-modules, sass or less in every project that has `dev-toolkit` as a dependency which would introduce additional installation time and bloat.
 The aim of dev-toolkit is to be unopinionated so that it can be useful in many scenarios.